503.260.0198

 And then you can be confident that you won’t end up at the wrong destination.

-So, why are weekly one-on-ones important?
+So, why are weekly one-on-one meetings important?

 Weekly one-on-ones are essential because they help us as individuals and as a collective in the business.